What is a Pull Request, and Why is it Important?

 Draft Pull Request

 Managing pull requests is one of the most challenging and time-consuming parts of the software development process.
-A few of them include:
+These challenges are amplified when there are many developers working on the same project simultaneously.
+A few of them include: Pull requests help keep teams motivated by highlighting and notifying the team when someone completes a new feature.

 Branching Complexity

 Managing branching for each pull request may become complicated when larger projects with multiple features or bug fixes are developed concurrently.
+Managing the source branch and ensuring that changes are merged from the same repository can help reduce complexity.
 It may also happen that change in one branch leads to change in another.
 Therefore, the interdependency can lead to a complex branching structure.

 Solution